Education in Iraq: Current resources devoted to education in Iraq

 Since May 2003, international agencies have been involved in supporting education in Iraq, but fragmented data has not allowed these numbers to be integrated into the governmental budget.
-The United Nations [~US$80 million] and World Bank have two trust funds that go to help Iraq specifically, while USAID has contracts through the US Supplemental Budget for Iraq.
-Although these programs are a great beginning, they do not reach the level as assessed by the October 2003 UN/WB Needs Assessment Study, $4.8 billion.
+The United Nations (~US$80 million) and World Bank have two trust funds that go to help Iraq specifically, while USAID has contracted through the US Supplemental Budget for Iraq.
+Although these programs are a great beginning, they do not reach the level as assessed by the October 2003 UN/WB Needs Assessment Study ($4.8 billion).

 Current Projects financed by the Iraq Trust Fund, include but are not limited to: